Forrest Gump (novel): Plot

 Forrest Gump, named after Confederate cavalry officer and Ku Klux Klan Grand Wizard Nathan Bedford Forrest, narrates the story of his life.
 The author uses misspellings and grammatical errors to indicate the character's Southern accent, education, and cognitive disabilities.
 While living in Mobile, Alabama, Forrest meets Jenny Curran in first grade and walks her home.
 They become the best of friends.

-By the time Forrest is 16 years old, he is 6.6 feet, 242 lb, and plays high school football.
+By the time Forrest is 16 years old, he is 6 ft 6 in tall, weighs 242 lb, and plays high school football.
 Miss Henderson, with whom Forrest is infatuated, gives him reading lessons.
 He reads Mark Twain's The Adventures of Tom Sawyer and two other books that he does not remember.
 While he enjoys the books, he does not do well on tests.

 He gains popularity as a football player, making the All-State team.
 When Forrest is called to the principal's office, he meets noted university coach Bear Bryant, who asks if he'd considered playing college football.
-After high school, Forrest takes a test at a local army recruitment center and is told he is "Temporarily Deferred".
+After high school, Forrest takes a test at a local army recruitment center and is told he is "Temporarily Deferred."

 Forrest and Jenny meet again at the University of Alabama and play together in a folk music band at the student union, covering songs by such singers as Joan Baez, Bob Dylan, and Peter, Paul and Mary.
 After one semester, Forrest flunks out of the university.
 He and his friend Bubba are drafted into the Army, but Bubba dies in the Vietnam War.
 Forrest is wounded and meets Lieutenant Dan, who has lost his legs, in the infirmary.
 Dan tells Forrest that he feels Forrest is destined for something great.